rizzapardales/Inside-Out-UI-UX-Design/README.md

 # Inside Out

-Welcome to the UI/UX redesign project for Pixar's "Inside Out 2".
-This project aims to enhance the user experience and interface design of the respective web pages.
+The Inside Out website redesign project focuses on enhancing the user interface (UI) and user experience (UX) for Pixar's popular feature film, "Inside Out," and its sequel, "Inside Out 2."
+The goal is to create a more engaging, intuitive, and visually appealing website that captures the essence of the films while providing users with a seamless and enjoyable browsing experience.

 ## Redesign Links